jlinoff/pam/PROPOSAL.md

 an empty accordion, a missing Bootstrap global — has been the harness being kinder than the page.

+### Unexplained: the generator tests failed once, then stopped

+After the Bootstrap stub landed, the generator suite reported zero buttons where six were expected.
+The next two runs passed, unchanged except for added assertions — and assertions do not change behaviour.

+So the cause is unknown.
+The stale-id removal added at the same time should not have mattered: the failure was in the first test of the suite, on a DOM where no earlier dialogue with that id existed.
+Something environmental resolved between runs.

+Recorded rather than closed.
+The suite now reports **which stage** failed — whether `getElementById` resolved to the dialogue just built, whether the dialogue has a `.modal-body`, and whether `showMainPasswordGeneratorDlg()` populated it — so a recurrence produces a diagnosis instead of a bare count of zero.

+A vacuous assertion was also fixed while looking: the toggle test iterated over the buttons asserting each was hidden, and with zero buttons that loop succeeded.
+It reported green while the dialogue produced nothing at all.
+It now asserts there are six to hide first.

 ### Gap found on review: the generator button had no tests

 Verified in a scratch jsdom harness when it was written, never carried across